LuchinChang/LuchinChang.github.io/_projects/PDAugment.md

     - name: Pitch Adjuster
     - name: Duration Adjuster
   - name: Experiments and Results
+  - name: Acknowledgments
 ---

-Authors of the paper: Zhang, Chen and Yu, Jiaxing and Chang, LuChin and Tan, Xu and Chen, Jiawei and Qin, Tao and Zhang, Kejun
+Authors of the [paper]({{ page.paper }}): Zhang, Chen and Yu, Jiaxing and Chang, LuChin and Tan, Xu and Chen, Jiawei and Qin, Tao and Zhang, Kejun

 ## Introduction